poonam9495/Credit_Card_Default_Predicton/README.md

 1.Training a RandomForestClassifier model to predict defaulter as accurate as possible.
 Cleaning the datasets, fixing all features
 Apply Classification ML model
-2.Building and hosting a Flask web app on Heroku.
+2.Building and hosting a Flask web app.
 Build the web app using Flask API
 Upload the project on GitHub
 Get the customer information from Web app